r-dbi/RSQLite/revdep/problems-master.md

 Error in .local(serIDs, con, ...) :
   ei_nama_q.Q.MIO-EUR.NSA.CP.NA-P72.IT error: it.bancaditalia.oss.sdmx.util.SdmxException: The query: ei_nama_q.Q.MIO-EUR.NSA.CP.NA-P72.IT did not match any time series on the provider.
 Execution halted

-checking R code for possible problems ...
-NOTE .getSomeUniprotGoodies: no visible global function definition for ‘head’
-.tryReadResult: no visible global function definition for ‘read.delim’ .tryReadResult: no visible global function definition for ‘URLencode’
-availableUniprotSpecies: no visible global function definition for ‘read.delim’
-availableUniprotSpecies: no visible global function definition for ‘head’
-lookupUniprotSpeciesFromTaxId: no visible global function definition for ‘read.delim’
-Undefined global functions or variables:
-  URLencode head read.delim
-Consider adding
-  importFrom("utils", "URLencode", "head", "read.delim")
-to your NAMESPACE file.
 ```

 ## VariantFiltering (1.10.0)